JohnFawkes/Plex-Poster-Downloader/README.md

     * Paginated views for large libraries.

     * **Hidden Libraries:** Easily hide specific libraries (like 4K or Home Videos) via the Settings checklist.

-* **Global Search:** Instantly search for movies or shows across all libraries with autocomplete suggestions.

 * **Authentication:** Secure the interface with an admin username/password (can be disabled in Settings).